back to overview

 ## (`geom_point()`).

-Additional categorical trait can add further insight into such plots.
-In the example above, the climbing feature is providing more details.
+The correlation value is not very high, but considering other categorical trait can add further insight into such plots.
+In the example below, using climbing feature as an additional grouping variable provides more details.

 ggplot(tra, aes(MaxStemHeight_m, MaxStemDia_cm)) +